 The Addiction Services Program, which is part of the Lois and John Orr Family Behavioral Health Center, recently announced plans to expand.

 The program now includes evidenced-based outpatient treatment services for children and youth with substance use disorders up to age 18.
 This includes medication-assisted treatment for withdrawal management and ongoing maintenance along with individual and family counseling.

 These services compliment the ongoing education, prevention, screening, care coordination, community outreach and referral.

-“Substance abuse, including the opioid crisis that we have all been watching unfold, is a complex societal problem and, contrary to what some people may think, it is a pediatric problem,” said Dr. Sarah Friebert, who has been instrumental in creating the new program.
+“Substance abuse is a complex societal problem and, contrary to what some people may think, it is a pediatric problem,” said Sarah Friebert, MD, founder and director of Akron Children’s Haslinger Family Pediatric Palliative Care Center and the Sarah Elizabeth Friebert, MD Leadership Chair in Pediatric Palliative Care, who was instrumental in creating the Addiction Services Program.